lt3-me/python-project-83/README.md

 * Click on "Сайты" (Sites) in the navigation panel to open the table of all pages added for analysis.
 * The table displays the time and results of the last check for each page.

+### Quick Setup and Start on a Local Server Guide

+* Download this repository contents to your local machine.
+* Create file named ".env" in your project directory.
+Add `export DATABASE_URL=...` and `export SECRET_KEY=...` lines to this file, so you can set your environment variables.
+> :warning: DATABASE_URL is URL of your local database that will be used to store data.
+If you don't have an empty database, create one using PostgreSQL.
+Please, don't create any tables in this database manually before the next step.
+* Use command `make build` to install and create required tables in your database.
+> Alternatively, you can just directly start the "build.sh" script.
+* Use command `make start` to start Page Analyzer locally.
+> If you want to use any port other than 8000, you can change the variable in the Makefile.

 Feel free to explore and analyze webpages effectively using Page Analyzer!